pyrocko/pyrocko/doc/source/topics/squirrel.rst

 .. figure :: /static/squirrel/squirrel-intro-5.png
     :align: center

-    Figure 5: Querying for content, again.
+    Figure 5: Subsequent query for content.
+As it is already loaded only a reference to the cached object is returned.

 The getters provide an easy way to access associated data.
 For example, to get all channels of a given station, use: